-2. Common Law
+2.0 Common Law

-Common law consists of a body of legal principles of traditional origin which have evolved by decisions of judges in Courts of Law.
-These judge made laws are decided based upon the particular set of facts presented to the court.
-Such decisions then become the precedent or general rule which is applied to cases with a similar set of facts or circumstances.
+Common law consists of a body of traditional legal principles that have evolved by judges' decisions in Courts of Law.
+These judge-made laws are decided based on the particular set of facts presented to the court.
+Such decisions then become the precedent or general rule that is applied to cases with a similar set of facts or circumstances.